anthonymel/wb_parser/README.md

 # Dummy goods parser for WB
+This parser can be used with cron jobs.
+After finding cheap product or product with big discount, bot will send message to your channel.
+You need to add bot to your channel with rights to posting messages.
 ## Usage:
 before execution add your telegram bot token and channel id into common/config/params.php.
 Also, you can change settings in same file.
 To start parsing use command in terminal from project directory: